 Due to the organic all natural ingredients, this cream is solid in cool temperatures.
 To soften it, you simply leave it in a warm location (slip it into a roomy pocket for example).
 If it's hard you can use the back of your thumb nail to scrape it out.
 You then massage it into your hands.
 The warmth of your hands will start to melt the butter into your skin giving your skin healing protection that is well worth the effort!

-Note that our hard butter doesn't require any preservatives as it is free from water or any watery types of ingredients.
+Note that my hard butter doesn't require any preservatives as it is free from water or any watery types of ingredients.
 It is nothing but fats and waxes.
 It naturally preserves itself!

-Before you get started, we want to stress to you that for the most part, these are guidelines.
-We have provided links for products & supplies we feel you may find useful.
-After all, it's the stuff we have either used, or are currently using.
-In the end, use what works for you.
-We want you to be comfortable with the whole process.
+Before you get started, I want to stress to you that for the most part, these are guidelines.
+Use what works best for your situation.
+I want you to be comfortable with the whole process.
 This isn't a chore, or a stress, it's a simple relaxing way to make your own hand cream free from synthetics - at a fraction of the cost.

-Our personal preference for heating the ingredients is to use a paper bowl & a cast iron grill over the stove top or if it's during the winter, we forgo the grill & use a paper bowl on top of our wood stove.
-We prefer this method for it's easy clean up & the fact that we can toss the used bowl in the burn pile &/or compost pile.
-If you do not feel comfortable with our method/s, you can always opt. for a small crock pot, putting the ingredients directly into the pot.
+My personal preference for heating the ingredients is to use a paper bowl & a cast iron grill over the stove top or if it's during the winter, I forgo the grill & use a paper bowl on top of my wood stove.
+I prefer this method for it's easy clean up & the fact that I can toss the used bowl in the burn pile &/or compost pile.
+If you do not feel comfortable with my method/s, you can always opt. for a small crock pot, putting the ingredients directly into the pot.
 If you have a gas stove you may not feel comfortable with an open flame around your oils.
 This is perfectly understandable.
 You too, can use a small crock pot directly or make clean up easier by using a larger oval shaped crock pot and paper bowls.
 Yet another option is to heat the oils directly in a glass canning jar rather than a paper bowl.

 Ready?
 Lets begin!